noddycha/metadata-based-multitenant-cpq-tool/README.md

 - It's **hard to debug** issues as the visibility is very less for the user who is configuring the metadata
 - Since the frontend is multitenant, if the **scope of data on both configuration and UI data** is not managed correctly, might cause user data safety issues
 - If the **component rendering failures are not handled correctly**, this might create a bad user experience for the end user
+- **Testing a metadata driven frontend would be tricky** as there are lots of combinations and configurations which would have to be considered
+- If **proper training is not done across the stakeholders**, there is a chance of incorrect usage of the product

 ## Future enhancements